Research, Writing and Real Life

 In addition to social critique and commentary across media outlets, I am working on a second book, Buddy the Black Saint, Meditations on being enough, as follow-up to Balance: Advancing Identity Theory by Engaging the Black Male Adolescent.

 I love the work.
-It can explain a healthy 'us' and can be of such great consequence.
+It can explain a healthy 'us' and can lead to deeper realizations of freedom.